SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 ## The neoliberal narrative

-THe "household budget".
+The "household budget".
 Completely moronic when you are the monopoly currency issuer."

 ### How to counter the narrative

 The hard honest answer is we have to educate others.
-Education is innoculation against ignorance.
+Education is inoculation against ignorance.
 But I have some tips, you should write to me if you find they work:

 1. Focus on the basics: there is no need for our government to tax in order